 #1: Learn your macronutrients.
 In order to learn, or decode your foods, you can use an app on your phone or computer, or buy a macronutrient book.
 I personally use Cronometer , it’s an app on my phone and it goes with me everywhere which helps my success of using it.
 It’s what I encourage my patients to use.
 I’ve had patients who use My Fitness Pal or other apps and websites that count macronutrients also.
 Regardless of which app or book you use, the goal is this: at the end of every day, you want to write down a total of net carbohydrates eaten, protein, and fat.
 I record these in grams, not in percentages.
 Percentages aren’t as helpful in most cases for making adjustments to your daily diet.
 Be sure if you use an app other than Cronometer, that it counts carbs as “net carbs.”
 Cronometer counts net carbs.
 This is important because net carbs are the number of carbs minus the grams of fiber.
 This is important.
 It allows you to have quite a bit of vegetable and still maintain low carb status.
 Step one isn’t about understanding your macros or making changes, it’s about learning what you eat on a regular basis so you can identify what to change after you’ve identified patterns.

+#2: Alter the quantities of foods you eat: After a few weeks of recording the macronutrients (macros), now you begin to make sense of it all!
+Examine if you go too low on fat, making you feel overly hungry, or if you go too high on protein, making you gain weight or feel bloated.
 In step 2, you write out all of your totals for each day in a grid pattern.
 I’ve attached an example of mine.
 My sample is not a sample you should try to reproduce.
 It’s just a sample from my real daily food log.
 I can tell you some days were optimal, and others weren’t.
 You can examine your own macros and pick out the obvious areas to change.
 If you’re having trouble, you can get help from your practitioner too.
 My most successful patients bring a grid with their macros to every visit.
 Your grid might look something like this:

 Once you start looking at a graph like this, you can see the days where you had more carbs, more protein, and days when you had more fat.
 This helps you to make adjustments.
 Maybe on day 4 when you ate 120 carbs, you also felt bloated and sluggish the next day.
 But you thought you did well because you attended a health fair and ate the “Paleo Pumpkin Spice” cookies, muffins & bread.
 Although food can have good quality (non-GMO, organic, local) it does not mean those same foods have the quantity (# of protein/net carbs/fat) that you’re looking to eat.
 Counting macros isn’t about never making a mistake again with your diet, it’s about learning and being in control of how to make more days optimal and get control after you have a day that is non-optimal.
 It’s about knowing exactly what foods are made of and what works best for you!
 Don’t forget about incorporating the Good Fat Bars into your diet.
 They are a great alternative for people on the go or for a quick snack.